 IdenTrust sets the Key Usage bits in all IdenTrust TrustID Infrastructure Certificates in accordance with IdenTrust Certificate Profiles for TrustID.
-For further details see the TrustID Certificate Profile document or Appendix A of this CPS which addresses all Certificate profiles.
+For further details see the TrustID Certificate Profile document which addresses all Certificate profiles.

 6.1.7.1 CA and Cross-Certificates